filipesousaist/ds_project/README.md

 # ds_project
-Data Science course project @ IST MEIC 2020/2021
+Analysis of "Heart Failure Prediction" and "QSAR oral toxicity" datasets: Project for Data Science course from MEIC @ IST 2020/2021